 An ambassador for both Arkansas State and the sport of college basketball, Boyer has enjoyed an unprecedented level of success through an energetic and positive approach to the game.
 A three-time Sun Belt Conference Coach of the Year (2003-04, 2004-05 & 2013-14), Boyer has compiled an impressive 248-212 (.539) record over his 15-year career.

 Boyer possesses the most conference wins by a coach in Sun Belt Conference in both the men’s and women’s game.
 He is the longest tenured basketball active coach in the conference and has also coached more games than any basketball coach (men’s or women’s) in Arkansas State history.

 The 2013-14 campaign was perhaps the best of Boyer’s historic career at A-State.
-The Red Wolves finished with a 22-12 overall record and a 14-4 mark in the Sun Belt Conference.
-The squad captured the outright regular-season Sun Belt Conference title for the first time in school history and just its second title overall.
-A-State entered the SBC Tournament as the No. 1 seed and advanced to the Championship game for just the second time in program history.
+The Red Wolves finished with a 22-12 overall record and a 14-4 mark in the Sun Belt Conference (SBC).
+The squad captured the outright regular-season Sun Belt Conference title for the first time in school history.
+A-State entered the SBC Tournament as the No. 1 seed and advanced to the championship game for the second time in program history.